cosmicRover/yime/README.md

 # yime app

-An app that let's you know your freiend's free schedule. yime.herokuapp.com, yime.app is the corresponding site for this app
+An app that let's you know your friend's free schedule. yime.app is the corresponding site for this app